Radin Amir Affendy: Religious incitement incident

 On 4 March 2025, ERA FM aired a video clip showing the presenters of 3 Pagi Era making fun of religious rituals, especially the Kavadi dance, a sacred Hindu ceremony during Thaipusam.
 The video clip, which was uploaded to social media, sparked outrage from the Indian community in Malaysia.
 Following the incident, the video clip was deleted and all three presenters of 3 Pagi Era apologised for their insensitive behaviour towards other religions.
 Astro Radio has suspended the three presenters and they are being investigated by the Malaysian Communications and Multimedia Commission (MCMC) and the police.
+Further investigation revealed that they are actually mimicking Miki Ghazali dance and not mocking the Indian celebrations.